 Objective: Address center needs as they arise.
-2011-2012 Activities to Address Need: None.

 Parks, Recreational Facilities

 Statement of Need: There is an on-going need for parks and recreation facilities throughout the County.
 Many of the recreation needs of neighborhoods in the County are met by community groups who provide for programs, maintenance, and supervision of recreation programs and park facilities.
 These groups require assistance in the development of parks, as this is frequently beyond the means of low- and moderate-income neighborhoods.
 Comments at public hearings are frequently addressing the need for neighborhood based community recreation facilities.